 Something to be aware of: some Alzheimer’s patients have become over-stimulated by exposure to blue light.
 It’s critical to attentively observe seniors’ reactions, and increase yellow light as necessary when negative effects are noticed.

-At Midnight Sun Home Care of Anchorage, we’re aiding those with Alzheimer’s, as well as the families who take care of them, with a selection of individualized services to enhance quality of life.
+At Midnight Sun Home Care of Anchorage, we’re aiding those with Alzheimer’s, as well as the families who take care of them, with a selection of individualized services to enhance quality of life such as our Anchorage respite care.
 Our specially trained, patient and thoughtful caregivers offer family caregivers the ability to take a much needed break, knowing their elderly loved one is well cared for.
 We work hard to make certain aging adults are safe and living life to their fullest potential at all times.
 Contact us at (907) 677-7890 to learn more.